CCurl/c4a/README.md

 - They cannot be made IMMEDIATE or INLINE.

 ## c4a WORD-CODE primitives
+NOTE: Since c4a is intended for dev boards, it has more primitives than needed.</br>
+      This is primarily because there is more program memory than RAM.</br>
+      It also makes the system faster.</br>
+      Lastly, it makes it less necessary to load screens.</br>

 Stack effect notation conventions:

 | TERM     | DESCRIPTION |